 Untoasted sesame oil is literally the oil produced without roasting sesame seeds which is the oil pressed from raw sesame seeds.

-It is almost no color, no distinct aroma, or flavor.
+It has almost no color, no distinct aroma, or flavor.

 It does not mean that untasted sesame oil doesn’t work in cooking, moreover, it is a versatile oil that can be used in a wide range of dishes from any dishes to sweets.

 Untoasted sesame oil is often called “virgin sesame oil” so you can use it as you use extra virgin olive oil.

 In Ayurveda, untoasted sesame oil is respected to be the best self-massage oil since it is very helpful for massaging stiff muscles and joints and detoxifying toxins accumulated in our body (and mind).

 Sesame oil is an essential flavor of Asian cuisine including Japanese cuisine and can be used in many ways in home cooking as a garnish, and seasoning to create many delicious dishes.